German court hears complaints on euro crisis tools

 The main opposition Social Democrats (SPD) leant their votes on the permanent bailout mechanism and fiscal pact in return for growth and job measures.
 SPD chief Sigmar Gabriel was confident they were “in tune with the constitution”, but echoed a widely-held feeling that any further steps to integration would require a referendum - a view the court in Karlsruhe might also express.

-Merkel favors greater fiscal and political union providing Europe gets strong enough institutions to ensure that the errors that led to the sovereign debt crisis are avoided in future.
+Merkel favours greater fiscal and political union providing Europe gets strong enough institutions to ensure that the errors that led to the sovereign debt crisis are avoided in future.

 Constitutional Court president Vosskuhle is an avowed fan of a “federal Europe”.
 But his former colleague Di Fabio said the currency bloc was in no shape for such projects now and that any federal state launched in such conditions would be “stillborn”.